VitalyRomanov/VitalyRomanov.github.io/projects/_posts/2023-03-03-Learning-to-Key-Value-Store-From-Scratch.md

 ## Iteration 4

 It seems that a fast on-disk key-value storage is not a low-hanging fruit.
-But there is still a chance. `mmap` object allows accessing information stored on disk efficiently.
-It acts as a file that one can write into, but also access different locations in that file using indexing.
-The core idea is to write new objects into `mmap` and keep track of the locations where these objects were written.
-The most primitive implementation will have the following form
+But there is still a chance. `mmap` allows accessing information stored on disk efficiently.
+It acts as a file that one can write into, but also access different locations in that file using index.
+The core idea is to write new objects into the file, keep track of the locations where these objects were written, and then access those objects using `mmap`.
+The most primitive implementation has the following form

 ```python
 from mmap import mmap